particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 You can reset the user firmware and Device OS using these steps:

-Put the Electron in DFU mode by holding down both the RESET and MODE buttons, releasing RESET and continuing to hold down MODE until it blinks yellow and issue this command in a Command Prompt or Terminal window.
+Put the {{device}} in DFU mode by holding down both the RESET and MODE buttons, releasing RESET and continuing to hold down MODE until it blinks yellow and issue this command in a Command Prompt or Terminal window.

 ```
 particle flash --usb tinker
 ```

-Put the Electron back into DFU mode (blinking yellow), then:
+Put the {{device}} back into DFU mode (blinking yellow), then:

 ```
 particle update